imalikov/pine_script_docs/source/language/Objects.rst

 ------------------

 Arrays and matrices can contain objects, allowing users to add virtual dimensions to their data structures.
-To declare object arrays and matrices, use UDT names in *type templates*, which are constructed using angle brackets.
+To declare object arrays and matrices, use UDT names in :ref:`type templates <PageTypeSystem_TypeTemplates>`, which are constructed using angle brackets.

 This example declares an empty array that will hold objects of the ``pivotPoint`` UDT and initializes the ``pivotHighArray`` variable with its ID: